 When it comes to stocking her pantry, Garten applies the same school of thought and always has a few high-quality items tucked away.

-Bon Appétit recently peeked inside Garten's pantry and got the inside scoop on many things that she always keeps on hand, plus which brands she prefers.
+Bon Appétit took a peek inside Garten's pantry and got the inside scoop on many things that she always keeps on hand, plus which brands she prefers.

 Apparently, there's a lot you can learn about a person by looking at their pantry.
-Here a five things we learned from Bon Appétit's deep dive into her pantry.
+Here a five things we learned from Bon Appétit's deep dive into the celebrity chef's cupboard.

 1. She's been using the same brand of olive oil for at least 20 years.

-Garten lists "good olive oil" in many of her recipes, from her updated take on classic chicken marbella to her tomato and eggplant soup.
-But the one that the Barefoot Contessa actually prefers to use is Olio Santo's cold-pressed extra-virgin olive oil, she told Bon Appétit.
+Garten lists "good olive oil" in many of her recipes — from her updated take on a classic chicken marbella to her tomato and eggplant soup.
+But the oil she truly prefers to use is Olio Santo's cold-pressed extra-virgin olive oil, she told Bon Appétit.

 Olio Santo California Extra-Virgin Olive Oil, $55 for two 17-ounce bottles, Amazon

 She also explained that she prefers olive oil from California because it has a fruitier flavor than the ones from Italy.

 2. She likes to use three different kinds of salt.

 “The one ingredient that most people use wrong is salt," Garten told Bon Appétit.
 "You also have to use the right one for the right occasion."